OasisDEX/oasis-direct/README.md

 **Are you going to support more trading pairs in the future ?**

-Yes, we will support more trading pairs in the future.
-In the beginning we’re focusing on DAI/ETH, MKR/DAI and ETH/MKR pairs.
+Yes, more trading pairs will be supported in the future.
+In the beginning the following pairs are available: DAI/ETH, MKR/DAI and ETH/MKR.

 **Why do I sometimes need to confirm two transactions, and sometimes only one ?**